chaiexe/TryHackMe-Write-ups/OWASP-Top-10-2021/07-Identification-and-Authentication-Failures/Readme.md

 **Identification and Authentication Failures** occur when a web application doesn’t properly confirm a user's identity or protect login mechanisms, making it easier for attackers to gain unauthorized access.

-**Authentication** is the process that enables users to access web applications by confirming their identity.
+**Authentication** is the process that allows users to access web applications by confirming their identity.
 The most common method involves entering a username and password, which the server checks for validity.
 If the credentials are correct, the server issues a **session cookie** to the user’s browser.
 This cookie is essential because HTTP(S) is a stateless protocol.
 This means each request is independent and doesn’t inherently retain user information.
-By attaching a session cookie, the server can maintain the user's session and reliably associate incoming requests with the correct identity.
+By using a session cookie, the server can maintain the user’s session and accurately associate incoming requests with the correct identity.

 **Some common issues with authentication systems include:**

-   - **Brute Force Attacks:** If a website uses usernames and passwords, an attacker might try lots of different combinations until they guess the right one.
-Without limits on login attempts, this can work.
+   - **Brute Force Attacks:** Attackers try many username-password combinations until they find the correct one.
+Without limits on login attempts, this can be highly effective.

-   - **Weak Passwords:** If users are allowed to choose simple passwords like “password1,” attackers can guess them easily and break into accounts.
+   - **Weak Passwords:** Simple passwords like “password1” are easy to guess, making accounts vulnerable.
 That’s why strong password rules are important.

    - **Weak Session Cookies:** Session cookies help the server remember who a user is.
 But if the cookie values are easy to guess, an attacker could make their own and pretend to be someone else.